scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

     build/         cos_doubles.h  cos_doubles.py    cos_doubles_wrap.c  setup.py
     cos_doubles.c  cos_doubles.i  _cos_doubles.so*  numpy.i             test_cos_doubles.py

-And we then use the familiar technique to convince ourselves that this works:

 And, as before, we convince ourselves that it worked:

 .. literalinclude:: swig_numpy/test_cos_doubles.py